alexpolishchuck/HFT_test_tasks/README.md

 # How to build
 ## Prerequisites
 **OS:**  Windows.
 I assume it may also work on Linux, since solution does not use any Win specific API, however I have not tested it.
 **Tools:**  For building you require Visual Studio 2022, the version I used is 17.13.6.
 The solution uses C++20 standard.
 **Libraries:**  For last task you need to provide headers for boost::multiprecision.
 The version of the boost library I used is 1.85.0.

 ## How to launch
 1) Find launch.bat in the solution directory;
 2) Replace value of BOOST_INCLUDE variable with the path to the boost include directory;
 3) Replace value of VS_ROOT variable with the path to the visual studio directory;
 4) Save batch file, execute it.

 Alternatively:
 1) Launch .sln file manually;
 2) Go to project settings of AnalyticsCalculator;
-3) Go to C/C++ -> General
+3) Go to C/C++ -> General;
-4) Modify "Additional Include Directories" field to contain path to boost include directory
+4) Modify "Additional Include Directories" field to contain path to boost include directory.